Use code PERFMATTERS for an extra 10% off!

 The WordPress Heartbeat API uses /wp-admin/admin-ajax.php to run AJAX calls from the web browser.
 While this is great, it can cause...

-How to change autosave interval in WordPress
+How to remove global inline styles in WordPress